GRKdev/Real-State-AI/README.md

 - **AI-Powered Queries**: Leverages GPT-4o-mini with system prompts to interpret search inputs and generate precise API queries.
 - **Real-Time Updates**: Dynamically updates search results, providing immediate access to the latest properties.
 - **Voice Search**: Utilizes OpenAI's Whisper API to process voice commands for search queries.
+- **Live Chat Support**: Integrated Crisp chatbot for instant customer support, property inquiries, and company information.
+Users can interact with our automated assistant or connect with our support team directly through the chat interface.

 ## Why System Prompts?